 Knowledge of: All of the above, and the goals and policies of the Division and STRS; the interrelationship of STRS' programs, systems analysis, planning and program evaluation, procedure development, and project work; quality supervision, employee recognition concepts, performance improvement, team building, and customer service; teamwork tools and methods, such as developing charters, setting ground rules, and brainstorming; principles and practices of program administration and staff support services, including budget and personnel; a supervisor's responsibility for promoting equal opportunity in hiring and employee development and promotion, and for maintaining a work environment that is free of discrimination and harassment; principles and practices of the Ralph C. Dills Act.

-Ability to: All of the above, and effectively supervise; act as a leader and create a clear vision, set goals and expectations, and encourage initiative at all levels; plan, organize, and evaluate program operations, projects, and the work of others; delegate assignments and empower staff to make independent decisions, as appropriate; effectively utilize and apply technical knowledge and skills; handle the most difficult, complex, and sensitive program responsibilities; develop and utilize all available resources; develop and evaluate alternatives; promote and be accountable for customer satisfaction and quality service; incorporate STRS' vision, mission, and values into everyday work activities and clarify for staff how these concepts apply to their jobs; model high standards of honesty, integrity, trust, and openness; manage and resolve conflict in a positive manner; effectively promote equal opportunity in employment and maintain a work environment that is free of discrimination and harassment; maintain effective employee relations and fulfil the Ralph C. Dills Act requirements.
+Ability to: All of the above, and effectively supervise; act as a leader and create a clear vision, set goals and expectations, and encourage initiative at all levels; plan, organize, and evaluate program operations, projects, and the work of others; delegate assignments and empower staff to make independent decisions, as appropriate; effectively utilize and apply technical knowledge and skills; handle the most difficult, complex, and sensitive program responsibilities; develop and utilize all available resources; develop and evaluate alternatives; promote and be accountable for customer satisfaction and quality service; incorporate STRS' vision, mission, and values into everyday work activities and clarify for staff how these concepts apply to their jobs; model high standards of honesty, integrity, trust, and openness; manage and resolve conflict in a positive manner; effectively promote equal opportunity in employment and maintain a work environment that is free of discrimination and harassment; maintain effective employee relations and fulfill the Ralph C. Dills Act requirements.

 Demonstrated capacity for development as evidenced by work history, academic attainment, and well-defined occupational or vocational interests; ability to accept increasing responsibility; ability to serve as a mentor in a team environment.